 If parents are not concerned about whether or not the gift is spent, then the gift of cash is appropriate.
 However, many parents make gifts to children with the hope that the child will invest and build up some reserve assets.
 If the hope is that children will invest and begin to build their estates, then gifts of property show much more promise.

 For example, many parents hold stock and can transfer shares by gift to the children.
 Alternatively, some parents hold real property or have created family limited partnerships and can transfer either the real property or the partnership units to children.

-If the gifts are less than the annual exclusion amount per parent, per child each year ($16,000 in 2022 and potentially higher in future years), then the gift is not subject to gift tax.
+If the gifts are less than the annual exclusion amount per parent, per child each year ($17,000 in 2023 and potentially higher in future years), then the gift is not subject to gift tax.
 It should be noted that the child takes the cost basis of the parent when property is gifted.
 Thus, if the child were to sell the appreciated stock or land, he or she would have to pay a capital gains tax.
-Many parents actually look at this as a favorable circumstance, since their intention is for the child to hold the asset.
-If there is significant appreciation, these parents deem it beneficial since that potential gain could dissuade children from selling the asset, paying the capital gains tax, and spending the money.
+Many parents actually consider this as a favorable circumstance, since their intention is for the child to hold the asset.
+If there is significant appreciation, these parents deem it beneficial since that potential gain could dissuade children from selling the asset, paying the capital gains tax and spending the money.